 First the report configurator appears.
 The report configurator allows you to select which diagrams should appear in the calculation report and if the results of the strength calculation should be in the report, too.

-During the generation of the report, a waiting screen appears.
-During the generation of the report, a waiting screen appears.
+screen appears.
 But you can continue to work with the calculation module.
-The length of time for the generation of the report depends on the number of diagrams which have to be generated.
+The length of time for the generation

 You can navigate through the report via the table of contents that provides links to the input values, results and figures.
 This calculation report contains all input data, the calculation method as well as all detailed results.
 The report is available in HTML and PDF format.
 The calculation report saved in HTML format, can be opened in a web browser or in Word for Windows.
 In HTML format, the figures are displayed in ‘gif’ format.
 In case a SVG viewer is available, you can display all graphics in SVG format.
 Right-clicking on the picture allows to zoom in and zoom out.